Esteban Masson: 2022

 For the 2022 season, Masson progressed to the Formula Regional European Championship as one of the French Federation of Automobile Sport's five Équipe de France representatives.
 He joined two-time Formula One World Champion Fernando Alonso's team, FA Racing, alongside Victor Bernier and Nicolás Baptiste.
-At the Circuit Zandvoort Masson collided with Pietro Delli Guanti approaching turn two, sending the Italian into a roll.
+At Zandvoort, Masson collided with Pietro Delli Guanti approaching turn two, sending the Italian into a roll.
 Fortunately however, both drivers exited the scene uninjured and neither were given a penalty by the race stewards.

 Before the round at Spa-Francorchamps, it was announced that Masson would switch to ART Grand Prix, replacing Mari Boya.
 He would not score any points with the French outfit and finished 24th in the standings, with his only point being scored at the Hungaroring.

 2023

 Masson racing in the 2023 Formula Regional European Championship at the Red Bull Ring.

 Masson returned to the Formula Regional European Championship with Saintéloc Racing during the Hungaroring weekend.
 Masson scored his and Saintéloc's first podium in FRECA with a second place in Circuit Paul Ricard.
 With three other points finishes, he ranked 16th in the standings.